open-toolchain/hello-helm/README.md

 pullSecret: regsecret
 ```

-Try it with this IBM Cloud DevOps toolchain: https://github.com/open-toolchain/simple-helm-toolchain
+Try to deploy it to Kubernetes with this IBM Cloud DevOps toolchain: https://github.com/open-toolchain/simple-helm-toolchain fully preconfigured for you.